dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 In Problem 5.36, you showed, using the values of ℏ𝑐, 𝑚e𝑐2, and 𝛼, that this energy is roughly 14 electron volts.
 For the sake of a round number, let's call the binding energy roughly 10 electron volts.

 This energy sets the scale for chemical bonds.
 In Section 3.2.1, we calculated, by unit conversion, that 1 electron volt per molecule corresponded to roughly 100 kilojoules per mole.
 Therefore, breaking a chemical bond requires roughly 1 megajoule per mole (of bonds).
 As a rough estimate, it is not far off.
-For example, if the molecule consists of a few life-related atoms (carbon, oxygen, and hydrogen), then the molar mass is roughly 50 grams—a small jelly donut.
-Therefore, burning a jelly donut, as our body does slowly when we eat the donut, should produce roughly 1 megajoule—a useful rule of thumb and way of imagining a megajoule.
+For example, if the molecule consists of a few life-related atoms (carbon, oxygen, and hydrogen), then the molar mass is roughly 50 grams — a small jelly donut.
+Therefore, burning a jelly donut, as our body does slowly when we eat the donut, should produce roughly 1 megajoule — a useful rule of thumb and way of imagining a megajoule.

 Problem 5.37